sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/iam-and-admin-exp/index.md

 # IAM and Admin Experience Team

-Note: The IAM and Admin Experience team is a newly formed team at Sourcegraph.
+> NOTE: The IAM and Admin Experience team is a newly formed team at Sourcegraph.
 We'll be updating this page as we clarify our mission, vision, and roadmap.

 ## Vision